Overview

 • Extracting action items for clinicians out of existing documents

-Let’s look at the payload request in a scenario:
+Let’s look at the payload request in such a scenario:

 Summary document based on historical notes